samanthadoherty/sdoherty_monster_castle/GameDesignDoc.md

     ![alt text](images/monster1.png "Blue Monster")
   4. Pot of Gold [Object 2 of 5]: The pot of gold will appear and move vertically down the screen.
 Every time the user passes over it, 500 points will be added to the user's score.
-This object will be represented by the following image, which will obviously be resized to fit the game board scale:
+This object will be represented by the following image:

      ![alt text](images/gold1.png "Pot of Gold")
   5. Candy [Object 3 of 5]: The candy will randomly appear and **move** vertically down the board.
 If the user runs into